-Everything you need to know to be wildlife smart and help keep coyotes wild
+Everything you need to know to be wildlife smart and help keep coyotes wild coyotewatchcanada.com

-Wildlife Hotline: 905.931.2610

-Email: info@coyotewatchcanada.com
+Hotline: 905.931.2610 Email: info@coyotewatchcanada.com National Online Canid Reporting: niagarafalls.ca/coyote

-Report Local Coyote Sightings: niagarafalls.ca/coyote

-coyotewatchcanada.com

-About Wildlife Hazing
+Keeping Coyotes Away: Aversion Conditioning

-- Hazing (or aversion conditioning) is a method of negative association that safely compels wildlife such as coyotes, foxes or wolves to move away from humans, sometimes through the use of deterrents. - Hazing is not a new technique.
-It has been used with great success around the world with many species, including bears and tigers. - Hazing can restore a coyote's natural avoidance of humans and minimize interactions.
-Communities that employ basic hazing techniques experience measurable results, while educating and empowering themselves. - For communities experiencing regular coyote sightings in identified "hot spots", patience is required.
-Intensive and consistent hazing may be required to encourage the coyote to move on entirely.
-Hazing crews can be trained to respond to calls, communicate with residents, and utilize more intensive techniques if needed. - It is important to remember that each coyote has a different "food education": some coyotes have been taught that people (and their properties) will provide food (e.g., direct feeding, compost bins, bird feeders, or cat and dog food left outside). - Hazing a coyote can effectively change its behaviour and can help to ensure that future coyotes do not develop these behaviours.
+- Aversion conditioning (commonly called "humane hazing") is a method of negative association that safely compels wildlife such as coyotes, foxes or wolves to move away from humans, sometimes through the use of deterrents. - Aversion conditioning has been used with great success around the world with many species, including bears and tigers. - Aversion conditioning can restore a coyote's natural avoidance of humans and minimize interactions.
+Communities that employ these techniques experience measurable results while educating and empowering citizens. - For communities experiencing regular coyote sightings in identified hot spots, patience is required.
+Intensive and consistent action may be required to encourage the coyote to move on entirely.
+Teams can be trained to respond to calls, communicate with residents, and utilize more intensive techniques if needed. - Remember that each coyote has a different "food education": some coyotes have been taught that people (and their properties) will provide food (e.g., direct feeding, compost bins, bird feeders, or cat and dog food left outside). - Aversion conditioning can effectively change coyote behaviour and can help to ensure that future coyotes do not develop these behaviours.

-Hazing, when used as part of an overall coexistence program addressing other contributing factors, is a life-long tool to help prevent humanwildlife conflict.
+Aversion conditioning, when used as part of an overall coexistence program addressing other contributing factors, is a life-long tool to help prevent human-wildlife conflict.

-Always Put Safety First

-- Never run from any canine, including coyotes - Never corner a wild animal; always provide an escape route - Never approach a sick or injured coyote
+- Always Put Safety First - Never run from any canine, including coyotes - Never corner a wild animal; always provide an escape route - Never approach a sick or injured coyote